NC State Extension Publications

 Skip to Residential Recommendation

 The best pesticide recommendation we can give is to spray with a pyrethroid such as permethrin or bifenthrin every month or so as field crops harden off in mid to late summer.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish-avoid using pyrethroids around pools, ponds, and streams).
 After the borers are in the stalk it is essentially too late to control them other than cutting out and destroying infested stems.
 This pest overwinters in the stalk, so destroying the stalks of corn, dahlia, mums and weeds in the area should help to suppress next season's population.

 References